khushi-411/khushi-411.github.io/_posts/2023-06-27-cpp_lambdas.md

 **TODO** the below topics with examples
 - **`std::function`** or lambdas?
 Both are of nearly the same kind.
-- How do write functions that accept lambdas as arguments?
+- How do you write functions that accept lambdas as arguments?
   - STL way
 - How to pass lambda across an ABI boundary?